Returning for Love

 He came to a skittering stop in front of her, his heart in his throat.
 Or maybe it was just his bolo tie, cutting off all circulation.

 Her color was high in her cheeks as she looked up at him.
 “Hi, Declan,” she said softly.
-Her eyes were drinking him in, and he knew she was just as happy to see him as he was her.
+Her eyes were drinking him in, and he was just sure she was as happy to see him as he was her.

 The day he’d dreamed of, but never thought would come.